ibadetazemi/Statistical-Modelling-Project-/assignment.md

 CityBikes supports more than 400 cities and the Citybikes API is an interesting dataset for building bike-sharing transportation projects.

 Your tasks are as follows:
 1. Explore the structure of the API, query the API and understand the data returned.
+    Answer: Get the Citybike Data first, we use the Citybike API to get the data across all cities.

+Querries:

-2. Choose a city covered by the CityBikes API and retrieve all available bike stations in that city.
+3. Choose a city covered by the CityBikes API and retrieve all available bike stations in that city.
+    Answer: NYC

-3. For each bike station, use the API to call the latitude, longitude and number of bikes.
+4. For each bike station, use the API to call the latitude, longitude and number of bikes.
-4. Parse the JSON object into a Pandas dataframe.
+5. Parse the JSON object into a Pandas dataframe.

 Complete the **city_bikes.ipynb** notebook to demonstrate how you executed the tasks above.